-All members of staff and volunteers have read, signed and understood the school's Employee Code of Conduct which is in the Staff Handbook (for safer working practice).
+All members of staff and volunteers have read, signed and understood the schools Employee Code of Conduct Policy (for safer working practice).

-We ensure training attended meets the minimum standards set out by WSCB in the document 'WSCB recommended minimum standards for child protection training'.
+We ensure training attended meets the minimum standards set out by WSCP in the document 'WSCP recommended minimum standards for child protection training'.